Reese McGuire Player Props: Red Sox vs. Yankees

 - In 37 games played this year, he has not gone deep.

-- McGuire has driven in a run in eight games this year (21.6%), including two games with multiple runs batted in.
+- In eight games this season (21.6%), McGuire has picked up an RBI, including two games with multiple runs batted in.

-- In 21.6% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (8.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.